ClusterM/NesTiler/README.md

 * `nestiler -c nestiler-colors.json ...`
 * `nestiler --colors nestiler-colors.json ...`

-Please note that some colors are forbidden on nes: 0x0D ("blacker than black"), 0x0E, 0x0F, 0x1E, 0x1F, 0x2E, 0x2F, 0x3E, 0x3F.
-These colors will be ignored.
+Please note that some colors have caveats surrounding their usage on NES.
+0x0D ("blacker than black") is forbidden and will be ignored.
+Also be aware that 0x1D (black) is affected by emphasis bits when other black colors 0xXE-0xXF are not.

 ### Option -m, --mode bg|sprites8x8|sprites8x16
 Option to specify processing mode: backgrounds, 8x8 sprites or 8x16 sprites.
 Default is backgrounds mode.